MFA in Visual Art

 Our faculty encourage experimentation and exploration.
 Students learn to define and own their art practice, leaving the program attuned to who they are as artists and why they make the work they do.

 During residencies, students present their critical and studio work to each other, faculty, and visiting artists and plan their semester’s study.
 Critiques, lectures, research groups, and student presentations provide the foundation of each student’s semester.
-Shared interaction and evaluation among the community generates affinities and ideas at a remarkable rate.

 Our world-class faculty maintains a rigorous critical and creative environment where individual artists can succeed on their own terms.
 They empower students to create and sustain generative practices that value their own experience and challenge received notions of success.